rotti-dev/rotti-dev.github.io/privacy.md

 * **Automatically collected information:** Information such as your IP address, device characteristics, and the Android Advertising ID (AAID) is collected automatically via third-party SDKs.
 This is required for the security, technical operation, and the provision of personalized advertisements.
 We also receive basic, anonymized crash reports via the standard Google Play Console to improve app stability.
 * **In-app purchases & payment data:** The application offers in-app purchases.
 All transactions are fully handled and stored via the **Google Play Billing** system.
 We do not process or store any of your financial information (e.g., credit card numbers).
+* **Game Progress & Play Games Services:** We use Google Play Games Services to provide leaderboards, achievements, and cloud saving functionalities.
+Your game progress is saved securely in a hidden, app-specific folder within your personal Google Drive account.
+We do not have direct access to your personal Google Drive files outside of this specific game save data.

 ---